 - Note Active Campaign's limits on the number of records returned on a response.
 By default, only 20 records will be returned unless you use the 'limit' and 'offset' parameters as described in their documentation.

-- With API Connector you can either set these up as separate requests or loop through them automatically with offset-limit pagination handling (paid feature), like this:
+- With API Connector you can either run these request URLs manually or loop through them automatically with offset-limit pagination handling (paid feature), like this: